 A collaborative culture starts with connection

 As the adage goes: no man is an island.
-Sure, it might be a bit cliché, but it’s true.
-Collaboration forms the backbone of every organization.
+Sure, it might be a bit cliche, but it’s true.
+Collaboration forms the backbone of every organisation.
 Good collaboration taps into the strengths of every employee, allowing work to progress efficiently and innovation to develop.

 But collaboration can only occur when employees are willing to shoulder the burdens of one another.
 This can mean reshuffling responsibilities to unblock bottlenecks, being willing to listen to one another, or simply sharing knowledge required for one’s co-workers to get their job done.

 Naturally, such an environment can be difficult to establish when employees are pitted against one another.
 Organisations that evaluate employees based on hard numbers alone tend to create such antagonistic environments.
 When employees are evaluated comparatively, it takes away much of the incentive for them to help one another.